flomotlik/blog/_posts/2012-05-26-Effective-Heroku.markdown

 <script src="https://gist.github.com/2769640.js?file=bashrc"></script>

 This simply creates a ***h*** function that calls the heroku gem with the last parameter being the heroku app name.

+For example to show the config for our production app I simply type
+***hp config***

 I personally do not like to have our Heroku production application as a git remote as it forces me to always go through the proper way of testing and deployment with Railsonfire.

 Thus I often need to provide the app name which is nicely solved by these functions.

 They provide a nice template which you can use to build more complex functions or aliases for your daily development.

+As you use the Heroku Gem often on a daily basis even the smallest productivity gain has tremendous effects on your time.
+Give it a try.

 [Heroku Plus](https://github.com/bkuhlmann/heroku_plus) seems to be another gem worth looking at for more efficient Heroku Usage.
 They have